Yuanyang-Che/USCRecApp-Frontend/README.md

 * A list view of past and upcoming appointments will be displayed.

-* Past appointments cannot be interracted.
+* Past appointments cannot be interacted.

 * Upcoming appointments can be cancelled.
 The timeslot format follows the ones of the booking page.
 Click on the cancel button on the right of each timeslot to cancel.